 Beginning in the late 1980s Ford groomed his son Harold Ford, Jr. to be his successor and decided that 1996 would be the perfect time for such a transition.
 This was the year that the younger Ford completed the University of Michigan Law School.
 Harold Ford, Jr, however, refused to embrace the confrontational race-oriented tactics that his father had so adroitly employed.
 It served the younger Ford well when the 8th District was enlarged in 2000 to include a large number of white suburban voters.

-Harold Ford, Sr. currently lives in Miami, Florida and is still active in the Democratic Party.
+Harold Ford, Sr. a member of Alpha Phi Alpha Fraternity, currently lives in Miami, Florida and is still active in the Democratic Party.